There is a starter set that gives you everything you need to make ice cream, sorbets, and fruit ice cream »To the starter set«

 As a rule, 4g per 1000g ice cream mix are sufficient for fruit ice cream and sorbets

-Yes you can!
-Cremosa is always optional and does not have to be used.
-NOTE: If cremosa is used in a recipe with oil, you must also omit the oil.
-If you don't want to use oil, you can leave it out and still use the cremosa.
+Yes, you can!
+Cremosa is always optional and doesn't have to be used.
+NOTE: If you want to use Cremosa in a recipe that calls for oil, omit the oil.
+Even if you don't want to use oil, you can still omit it and use Cremosa.

-To make your water-based ice cream creamier, such as sorbet and fruit ice cream, I recommend ours Perfecto-Cremosa to use. with Perfecto-Cremosa gives your sherbet, water ice and sorbets a better texture.
-The ice cream becomes creamier, softer to the touch and has a warmer mouthfeel.
-Likewise, your ice cream gets a little more impact and volume.
+To make your water-based ice cream such as sorbet and fruit ice cream creamier, I recommend you to use our Perfecto-Cremosa to use. with PerfectoWith Cremosa, your fruit ice cream, water ice, and sorbets will have a better texture.
+The ice cream will be creamier, melt more smoothly, and have a warmer mouthfeel.
+Your ice cream will also gain a little more lift and volume.

-A good serve is great, of course, but sometimes it can be too much.
-Then the mouthfeel of the sorbet is no longer so nice.
-But the taste can also lose intensity.
-If this is the case for you, you can add some vegetable oil to your sorbets and sherbets.
-This reduces the markup.
-Here, 5g is enough for most people.
-But you can also use up to 10g.
-Sometimes you have to experiment a bit here.
-Because it varies depending on the ice cream maker, your own taste and recipe.
-If a recipe has too much extra for you, next time you simply add 5 g of oil and see how it turns out.
-This way you can slowly work your way up to the optimal ratio for you.
+A good overrun is of course great, but sometimes it can be too much.
+Then the mouthfeel of sorbets, for example, is no longer as pleasant.
+And the flavor can also lose some of its intensity.
+If this is the case with your ice cream, you can add a little vegetable oil to your sorbets and fruit ice cream, as the oil reduces the overrun.
+5g is usually enough, but you can also use up to 10g.
+Sometimes you have to experiment a bit, as it varies depending on the ice cream maker, your own taste, and the recipe.
+If you find that a finished ice cream had too much overrun, next time simply add 5g of oil and see how it turns out.
+This way you can slowly work your way towards the perfect ratio for you.

 Here you just do the math Perfecto Ingredients and sugar together.
-You count Eis-Perfecto/Sorbet-Perfecto/Perfecto-Plus and sugar together that Perfecto-Binder not.
-That Perfecto-Binding agent is simply exchanged 1 to 1.
-In order to then coin that on X, 80-100 g of xylitol is put into the ice and you fill in the difference to the total amount Perfecto-X on.
+You count Eis-Perfecto/Sorbet-Perfecto/Perfecto-Plus and sugar together.
+The Perfecto-Bindemittel is left out and is simply exchanged 1 to 1.
+To then convert this to X, you use 80-100 g of xylitol and fill the difference to the total amount with Perfecto-X on.

-The ice from the ice machine has not yet reached the optimal temperature.
-When the ice comes out of the ice machine, it is only about -8 ° C. Therefore, the ice cream has to be frozen again in the freezer for about 24 hours.
+The ice cream from the ice cream maker isn't yet at its optimal serving temperature.
+When it comes out of the ice cream maker, it's only about -8°C. Therefore, the ice cream needs to freeze for about 24 hours in the freezer.
 This is completely normal.
-Even ice cream parlors put the ice cream in a shock freeze again after the machine in order to cool it down to -18°C.
+Even ice cream parlors put the ice cream in a blast freezer after it comes out of the machine to cool it down to -18°C.

-You can also make almost every recipe vegan or lactose-free.
-You simply swap Eis-Perfecto against Sorbet-Perfecto.
-At the Perfecto-Plus nothing needs to be adjusted.
-The milk and cream are simply exchanged for lactose-free milk and cream or plant-based milk and cream alternatives.
+You can use ours dairy-free and vegan ice cream powder Alternatively, simply swap Eis-Perfecto against Sorbet-Perfecto.
+At the Perfecto-Plus, nothing needs to be adjusted.
+The milk and cream are simply replaced with lactose-free milk and cream or plant-based milk and cream alternatives.

-The ice cream can melt a little faster like in the ice cream parlor.
-This is because we optimize the freezing point so that it remains portionable and creamy at -18°C. Ice cream from the ice cream parlor would be rock hard at -18° in our freezer.
-I therefore recommend that you serve your ice cream in plastic bowls.
-So it melts much slower than in the ice cream parlor.
+The ice cream may melt a little faster than in an ice cream parlor.
+This is because we optimize the freezing point so that it remains portionable and creamy even at -18°C. Ice cream from an ice cream parlor would be rock-hard at -18°C in a freezer.
+I therefore recommend serving your ice cream in plastic containers.
+This way, it will melt significantly more slowly than in an ice cream parlor.

-If your ice cream is chewy, it's because it wasn't frozen properly in the ice cream maker.
-And therefore did not get enough surcharge.
-Overrun is the amount of air incorporated in the ice.
-The right serve ensures that our ice cream is beautifully creamy and smooth.
-Without this surcharge, ice cream is just a tough block of ice.
-To find the error here, please refer to the FAQ points "How much should I put in my ice cream maker?" and "How long does the ice stay in the ice machines?"
+If your ice cream is tough, it's because it wasn't frozen properly in the ice cream maker and therefore didn't get enough overrun.
+Overrun is the amount of air incorporated into the ice cream.
+The right overrun ensures our ice cream is beautifully creamy and smooth.
+Without this overrun, ice cream is just a tough block of ice.
+To find the problem, please refer to the FAQ sections "How much should I put in my ice cream maker?" and "How long does the ice cream stay in the ice cream maker?"

-Freezing with the hand method: If you don't have an ice cream machine, you have to consider the following: The ice cream recipes are always 1000g.
-If you don't have an ice cream maker, you can only prepare half of the recipe, i.e. 500g.
-Just use half as much of all the ingredients.
-Set your freezer to the highest level for the freezing process.
-If your freezer has the "Fast Freeze" function or a similar program, activate that as well.
-Then leave the programs on for about 5 hours after preparation for post-freezing.
-It is best to place the mix in a metal bowl (plastic can also be used) with a whisk or the beaters of the hand mixer in the freezer and stir the whole thing thoroughly every 30-45 minutes with a hand mixer or whisk, as if you wanted to whip cream.
-Please also scrape off whatever is sticking to the bowl walls.
-The whole thing has to be repeated 4-5 times.
-Then you notice how the mass increases in volume when you hit it.
-If you have a fluffy mousse, you no longer need to stir and the ice cream can continue to freeze for another 8 hours.
+Freezing by hand: If you don't have an ice cream maker, please note the following: Ice cream recipes are always designed for 1000g.
+If you don't have an ice cream maker, you should only make half the recipe, i.e. 500g.
+To do this, simply use half of each ingredient.
+Set your freezer to the highest setting for the freezing process.
+If your freezer has a "quick freeze" function or a similar program, activate that too.
+Leave the program switched on for about 5 hours after preparation to freeze.
+It's best to place the mix in a metal bowl (plastic works too) with a whisk or the beaters of a hand mixer in the freezer and stir thoroughly every 30-45 minutes with a hand mixer or whisk, as if you were whipping cream.
+Make sure to scrape up any mixture that sticks to the sides of the bowl.
+Repeat this process 4-5 times.
+You'll notice how the mixture increases in volume significantly as it's whipped.
+Once you have a foamy mousse, you don't need to stir any more and the ice cream can freeze for another 8 hours.

-Here is a short video showing how the preparation works without an ice cream maker (the video is about a different ice cream powder, but the principle is the same): www.movito.fit/eis-handverfahren
+Here is a short video on how to prepare it without an ice cream maker (Although the video uses a different ice powder, the principle is the same)www.movito.fit/eis-handverfahren

 Yes there is.